ElPsyKurisu/piec/src/piec/drivers/outline/outline.md

 if it says set_something() Then it should do a single action if it says configure_something() Then it should do multiple operations if it says output_somethng() then it starts or stops something that outputs like output() is default, but you can have stuff like output_sweep() for more specific cases

+Need to make a class called SCPI_instrument that has all the commands SCPI requires to be implemented (basic idn and reset etc)